 This walk-through illustrates how ptrace can be used to obtain a simple instruction trace for DECREE Challenge Binaries.
-This walk-through is related to the Running Intel PIN on DECREE Challenge Binaries walk-through and also makes use of the wrapper capability in cb-test.
+This walk-through is related to the Running Intel PIN on DECREE Challenge Binaries walk-through and also makes use of the wrapper capability in cb-test

 Prerequisites

-1. The latest DECREE virtual machine.
+- The latest DECREE virtual machine.

-2. The source code at the end of this walk-through
+- The source code at the end of this walk-through

-3. A CB to test
+- A CB to test

 ptrace

-ptrace is a ***nix system call that can be used to trace and debug processes.
-It is used by debuggers such as gdb, which is already supported by DECREE.
+, which is already supported by DECREE.
 The goal of this walk-through is to illustrate how it can be used to obtain an instruction trace of a DECREE CB.
-The basic idea behind ptrace is to allow the tracer process to issue different ptrace syscalls (supported ptrace operations can be found in the ptrace manpages,) to start, stop and continue execution of the tracee process as well as analyze and change the tracee state.
+The basic idea behind ptrace is to allow the tracer process to issue different ptrace

-In this walk-through, we will primarily be using the PTRACE_SINGLESTEP option, which allows the tracee to execute one single instruction before returning to a STOPPED state.
-Once in the STOPPED state, the tracer can perform its analysis and then allow the tracee to continue execution of another instruction.
+state, the tracer can perform its analysis and then allow the tracee to continue execution of another instruction.
 This process repeats until all instructions are executed, a signal is raised, or ptracing stops.

 The instruction tracer